-Sunnyslope County Water District intends to begin meeting the requirements for TDS, sodium, and chloride in 2016 by educating its wastewater customers about the improved water quality and reducing and or eliminating the use of brine discharging water softener use.
-SSCWD has begun a targeted effort of its wastewater customers to inform them of the improved water quality they began receiving in December, 2014 and to convince customers to quit adding salt to their water softeners or to bypass their water softeners.
+Sunnyslope County Water District intends to begin meeting the requirements for sodium and chloride in 2017 by continuing to educate its wastewater customers about the improved water quality and reducing and or eliminating the use of brine discharging water softener use.
+In early 2015 SSCWD began a targeted effort to inform its wastewater customers of the improved water quality they began receiving in December, 2014 and to convince customers to quit adding salt to their water softeners or to bypass their water softeners.
 Efforts to encourage the permanent removal softeners or replacement with cartridge type softeners that are regenerated off site will also continue.